 Your company logo is one of the core elements of your brand identity.
 You need a logo design that really captures your company in an image.
 When it comes to creating a logo, there are many available tools that offer online logo design.

-Depending on your own knowledge of graphic design, you can choose to use a DIY tool, like Logo Garden, Zillion Designs or the LogoScopic Studio app.
+Depending on your own knowledge of graphic design, you can choose to use a DIY tool.
+Now, we may be subjective but Wix offers the most powerful and intuitive logo maker around.
+In record time, you can conceptualize, personalize and download a logo that you can use for any purpose (your website, of course, social channels, business cards, watermarks and more).
 You could also hire a freelance professional to design a custom logo, using platforms like 99designs, upwork or 40DollarLogo.

 When you make your first steps in the visual branding of your company you will need to choose your brand’s color palette, your font scheme, the logo design, promotional images or illustrations and so forth.
 Companies that work with in-house designers can easily adapt the visual branding to various platforms and multiple marketing purposes.